 When you arrange for a solar panel installation, one goal is to supply you with enough electricity so that you don’t need much from the grid.
 But electrical use for homes and businesses in California varies – while you might use more electricity with your air conditioning, you won’t use as much when you’re away from home.
 Despite fluctuating usage, your solar panel system installed by Solaron keeps reliably generating electricity as long as the sun shines.
-Homeowners can store some of any extra electricity in battery storage systems, like SunPower’s Sunvault.
-But even with a battery system full of stored electricity, your solar panels keep converting sunlight into more electrical power.
-So, where does that extra, unused electricity go?
+So, where does the extra, unused electricity go?

 Benefit from Net Metering

 One of the most popular aspects of solar power systems involves what a homeowner can do with that extra electricity.
 According to the Solar Energy Industries Association (SEIA), net metering is “a billing mechanism that credits solar energy system owners for the electricity they add to the grid.”
 Net metering allows a homeowner to send measured amounts of electricity into the electrical grid, providing power for the rest of the community.

 This unused power flows through the home’s power meter.
 Depending on how much electricity is pulled from the grid, the home’s electric meter “slows down” or even runs “backwards” as the generated electricity flows out instead of in.
 The local utility company charges the homeowner based on the meter reading.
 If the meter reads less than the previous reading, the homeowner receives the difference – typically as a credit toward the next bill or even as a reverse payment.
 (Not all meters or net metering programs operate this way, but one way or the other the customer gets what they deserve from the power company.)